- 1 Introduction to GPT-3

 As a conventional logic, we can say that GPT‑3 is a huge breakthrough in the realm of AI.
 The singularity is almost here; yes. digital singularity.
 AI will be able to do many things that humans can do and maybe even some things that we cannot…imagine!

-Aside from the fact, it’s so smart that there is not much room for a human to understand its decisions.
+Aside from this fact, it’s so smart that there is not much room for a human to understand its decisions.

 As long as algorithms are trapped inside the machine, there is no reason to worry.
 As for the GPT, it won’t develop its own agenda.
 But that doesn’t mean that we should not worry to protect our freedom and integrity.